 What is a Revenge Trade?

-On the back of consecutive losses, some traders let their emotions get the better of them and trade desperately.
-This is called revenge trading and clouded by emotions traders tend to over-leverage and it never ends well.
+On the back of consecutive losses, some traders let their emotions get the better of them and began to trade desperately.
+This is called revenge trading; clouded by emotions, traders tend to over-leverage, which never ends well.

-While trading losses are taken from time to time.
-This should not be an issue with appropriate risk management and a good trading strategy.
+While trading, losses are taken from time to time.
+This would not be an issue with appropriate risk management and a good trading strategy.

-A way to compact this is to take a break from the chart entirely after three consecutive losses.
+A way to combat this is to take a break from the chart entirely after three consecutive losses.
 Step back and evaluate what went wrong and try to amend them.

-Also, the fear to lose money plays a big part in this too.
-To eliminate hesitation, back-test your trading principles, practise risk management, and only invest an amount you can clearly lose.
+Also, the fear of losing money plays a big part in this.
+To eliminate hesitation, back-test your trading principles, practice risk management, and only invest an amount you can clearly afford to lose.

-You can learn every strategy in the world but as long your trading psychology is weak, it doesn’t matter.
+You can learn every strategy in the world, but as long your trading will is weak, it doesn’t matter.

-As a newbie having a mentor or a genuine community can make a difference.
-You can learn hands-on from traders who have navigated the space for a long which will help to ease you into the market.
+You can learn hands-on from traders who have navigated the space for a long time, which will help to ease you into the market.

 Summary: Trader Psychology Books You Should Read

-All of these trader psychology books mentioned in this piece have moulded various traders into successful entities in this space.
+All of these trader psychology books mentioned in this piece have molded various traders into successful entities in this space.

-Practising risk management appropriately while keeping the psychological aspect in check is the path to thread.
-One of my favourite quotes from a mentor of mine is; “why should you fear risk if it is calculated?’
+Practicing risk management appropriately while keeping the psychological aspect in check is the path to thread.
+One of my favorite quotes from a mentor of mine is, “Why should you fear risk if it is calculated?’